 APPOINTMENT AND ACCOUNTABILITY

-A Vice-Chair, Financial Services Commission of Ontario (FSCO) is appointed by the Lieutenant Governor in Council under provisions in the Financial Services Commission of Ontario Act, 1997.
-A Vice-Chair of the FSCO is also a Vice-Chair of the Financial Services Tribunal (FST) and performs both roles on a part-time basis.
+The Chair is appointed by the Lieutenant Governor in Council under provisions in the Financial Services Tribunal Act, 2017 (the "Act").
+The Chair performs the role on a part-time basis.

-A Vice-Chair, FSCO, as a member of the Financial Services Commission (the Commission) is accountable to the Minister of Finance related to participation in the oversight role for the performance of FSCO.
+The Chair, FSCO is accountable to the Minister of Finance related to the oversight role for the performance of FSCO, jointly with the CEO/Superintendent, FSCO.

-In the role of Vice-Chair of the Tribunal, a Vice-Chair is accountable to support the Chair, FST in the oversight role for the performance of the FST related to its mandate to carry out adjudicative functions regarding appeals or reviews of the decisions and proposed decisions of the Superintendent of Financial Services or the Deposit Insurance Corporation of Ontario.
+In the role of Chair of the FST, the Chair is accountable for the performance of the FST related to its mandate as an independent quasi-judicial agency to carry out adjudicative functions regarding appeals or reviews of the decisions or proposed decisions of the CEO of FSRA in relation to FSRA's regulated sectors.

-In both roles, a Vice-Chair is accountable to carry out authorities and responsibilities as assigned by Management Board of Cabinet directives, The Financial Services Commission of Ontario Act, 1997 and related statutes/regulations, and the Memorandum of Understanding between the Minister of Finance and Chair, FSCO and Chair, FST and CEO, FSCO and the Superintendent of Financial Services.
+The Chair is accountable to carry out authorities and responsibilities as assigned to the Chair by Management Board of Cabinet directives, the Act, and related statutes/regulations, and the Memorandum of Understanding between the Minister of Finance and the Chair.

 Leadership and Agency Governance